 James Bond chooses the Aston Martin as his choice of wheels.
 Stockspot adopts the same high quality approach when selecting a bond ETF.
 We’ve selected IAF for the Stockspot portfolios due to its size, liquidity, track record, high credit quality and relatively short duration.

 It is an effective diversifier for the Stockspot portfolios due to its ability to cushion against share market volatility.
-Thanks to owning IAF and GOLD, all of the Stockspot portfolios had a positive return over the last year despite the share market downfall as a result of the coronavirus.
+Thanks to owning IAF and GOLD, all of the Stockspot portfolios have had 8 successive years of positive returns despite the 2020 share market downfall as a result of the coronavirus.

 We also offer international bonds using the Vanguard International Fixed Interest Index (Hedged) ETF (ASX: VIF) as part of our Stockspot Themes range.
 VIF invests in a diversified range of high credit quality and income generating bonds issued by governments around the world (such as the USA, Japan, France and the UK).
 Other bond themes that Stockspot offers include the Vanguard Australian Corporate Fixed Interest Index ETF (ASX: VACF) and iShares Government Inflation ETF (ASX: ILB).